cnvx/argon/README.md

 ### Just the app

+Enable installation of apps from unknown sources:
+1. Settings -> Security
+2. Enable *Unknown sources*

-Simply download and install [this APK](https://github.com/cnvx/argon/raw/master/argon.apk).
+Then download and install [this APK](https://github.com/cnvx/argon/raw/master/argon.apk).

 ### Build it yourself